 French Quarter Fest brings together dozens of local restaurants to offer a taste of the city.
 Festival-goers can enjoy food from more than 60 vendors offering delicious options.
 Several new food vendors make their debut this year.

-New restaurants at 2019 festival include: Café Maspero, Landry’s Seafood, Messina’s at the Terminal, Morrow’s, New Orleans School of Cooking, Sweet Handkraft, and We Dat’s Chicken and Shrimp.
+New restaurants at 2019 festival include: Café Maspero, Landry’s Seafood, Messina’s at the Terminal, Morrow’s, New Orleans School of Cooking, Sweet Handkraft, We Dat’s Chicken and Shrimp, Dorignac’s Food Center and Rizzuto’s Ristorante and Chop House.

 Expanded evening concert series brings more headliners